LucidTechnics/lucidtechnics.github.com/_posts/articles/2013-05-09-internships-summer.md

 ####Public Relations Internship
 * We think we are doing great things at Lucid Technics, and we want to let the world know.
 Help us come up with effective ways to get our message out!

-If any of the above is interesting to you, please send your resume to [internships@lucidtechnics.com](mailto:internships@lucidtechnics.com).
+If any of the above are interesting to you, please send your resume to [internships@lucidtechnics.com](mailto:internships@lucidtechnics.com).
 Make sure to include a cover letter that includes a paragraph about yourself and also indicates which one of the aforementioned projects you are most interested in.

 Bediako and Dave